Lipen/discrete-math-course/typst/hw4.typ

 *Your task:*
 + Devise three explicit questions (in natural language) that allow Tichy to identify each AI --- regardless of which word means what and regardless of Random's coin flips.
 + Provide a short explanation of the trick that makes the questions robust to the unknown language.
++ Identify which AI is which based on your questions' responses.

 _Hint:_ Consider questions that yield the same observable response whether "da" means yes or no.